-- Your air conditioning is not something that runs constantly, so unless your A/C system has a leak, you can usually expect a recharge to last at least three years or longer.
+Your air conditioning does not run constantly, so unless your A/C system has a leak, you can usually expect a recharge to last at least three years or longer.

 We hope you find the Charge Mercedes-Benz A/C with Refrigerant guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.